-Scott has previously served Trinity on the Hill UMC 2007-2014 as associate pastor with primary duties in mission and with secondary duties at different times of staffing in campus ministry, evangelism, and discipleship; Greensboro First UMC as associate pastor 2002-2007; Macedonia UMC as pastor 2000-2002; Trinity on the Hill UMC as program director 1994-2000; Lyttleton Street UMC Camden, SC 1992-1994; as a social worker in Lexington County, SC 1993-1994; and prior to that in seminary and college when he also served in churches.
+Scott previously served on staff of the United Methodist Church's General Board of Global Ministries from 2014-2017; Trinity on the Hill UMC 2007-2014 as associate pastor with primary duties in mission and with secondary duties at different times of staffing in campus ministry, evangelism, and discipleship; Greensboro First UMC as associate pastor 2002-2007; Macedonia UMC as pastor 2000-2002; Trinity on the Hill UMC as program director 1994-2000; Lyttleton Street UMC Camden, SC 1992-1994; as a social worker in Lexington County, SC 1993-1994; and prior to that in seminary and college when he also served in churches.
 Scott brings this background of deep roots in community with a strong program background to the emphasis of congregations being vital in mission.
 Scott credits his well-rounded work history with growing up on a farm in south Georgia and working at the Claxton Fruitcake Company.

 "It is a true honor to now share with others as a member of your church team and continue following Christ in the mission of God during this dynamic time," says Scott.

 Scott has been married to Monica since 1987, and they live on the family farm in Appling, Georgia which is near Augusta.
-They moved on the farm to help care for Monica’s aging father, who won’t leave the farm, and they enjoy that adventure with Cooper who is in middle school.
-They two older kids, Zeke and Sydney, are off living their young adult lives in Milledgeville and Statesboro.
+They moved on the farm to help care for Monica’s aging father, who won’t leave the farm, and they enjoy that adventure with teenage son Cooper.
+They two older kids, Zeke and Sydney, are off living their young adult lives in metro Atlanta.
 In Scott’s hobby time he enjoys life on the farm, including tending to whatever is in season, raising heirloom vegetables, and posting photos of the goats on social media.